Have A Flutter!

 - Decide the amount and type of bet you are going to place.
 If you want to bet ‘To Win’ (the horse has to finish first) or ‘Each Way’ (the horse must be ‘placed’ - finish in the first two, three or four, depending on how many runners there are in the race).
 ‘Each Way’ is twice the cost, as you are placing one bet on the horse to win and another bet on the horse to be placed.

 - Decide where you are going to place the bet.
-Either on the Tote or on in the betting ring which can be found by the track in front of the grandstands.
+Either on the Tote (soon to be britbet, see below) or in the betting ring which can be found by the track in front of the grandstands.
 Then, simply say to the betting operator the number of the horse you have selected, the amount you wish to bet and the type of bet you want to place.
 Eg. ‘Number 3, £5 to win’

 - They will then give you your ticket which you will need to keep safe until after the race.